If you have a newborn you’ll probably need to change their diaper up to 3,000 times in the first year!

 Play A Game Together

-Another changing table distraction is to play a game, such as asking your baby to identify and name their body parts, asking them to touch mommy or daddy’s face or nose, or say a new word they’ve recently learnt.
+Another changing table distraction is to play a game, such as asking your baby to identify and name their body parts, asking them to touch mommy or daddy’s face or nose, or say a new word they’ve recently learned.

 Ask Your Baby To Point Out Interesting Decorations